Smart Tips for Small Bathroom Renovations

 Lay wall tiles vertically

-Installing subway, Kit Kat or thin tiles vertically can add height to a small bathroom, visually opening up the room to make the ceiling look higher than it really is.
+Installing subway tiles, Kit Kat tiles, or thin tiles vertically can add height to a small bathroom, visually opening up the room to make the ceiling look higher than it really is.

 Today’s abundance of tile designs means there’s no shortage of choice when it comes to thin bathroom tiles.
 You’ll find hundreds of options at Ross’s Discount Home Centre, available at the most competitive prices in Perth.

 Below is just a sample of some possible options.
-Tiles in the Luxe, Fade, and Finger Mosaic range are available in various light colours for those wanting to stay away from an all-white bathroom.
+Tiles in the Fade and Finger Mosaic range are available in various light colours for those wanting to stay away from an all-white bathroom.

 Simple walls, fun floors

-Just because it’s wise to choose a plain white or light tile on your walls, it doesn’t mean you have to go boring on your flooring!
+Just because it’s wise to choose a plain white wall tile doesn’t mean you have to go boring on your flooring!
 You can really let your personality shine in your choice of bathroom floor tiles.

 There really is no limitation to design options and choices.
-You can choose dark floors to contrast with white walls, and complement the walls with a patterned tile in the same tones; the sky’s the limit.
+You can choose dark floors to contrast with white walls and complement the walls with a patterned tile in the same tones; the possibilities are endless.

 When it comes to bathroom floor tiles in Perth, you’ll find a great range at Ross’s Discount Home Centre.
-We have patterned tiles, fun tiles, wood-look likes, stone-look tiles, terrazzo-look tiles, and feature tiles that will help you create the small bathroom of your dreams.
+We have patterned tiles, fun tiles, wood-look tiles, stone-look tiles, concrete-look tiles, and feature tiles that will help you create the small bathroom of your dreams.

 Conclusion